Sudanese Army Breaks Siege On Important Base In Omdurman

 Sudanese activists shared video clips on social media platforms depicting extensive destruction in Omdurman's main market due to ongoing battles between the SAF and the RSF.

-Deadly clashes between the two forces have persisted since April 15 of last year, resulting in a reported death toll of more than 13,000 individuals, as per recent estimates from the UN Office for the Coordination of Humanitarian Affairs.
+Deadly clashes between the two forces have persisted since April 15 of last year, resulting in a reported death toll of over 13,000 individuals, as per recent estimates from the UN Office for the Coordination of Humanitarian Affairs.

 Legal Disclaimer: